-Will AI revolution transform the legal industry in the coming decade?
+Will the Artificial Intelligence (AI) revolution transform the legal industry in the coming decade?
 Do you think, AI is changing the legal profession? – These questions are doing the rounds for almost all law firms these days.
 Probably six years ago when century-old law firm Dewey &LeBoeuf filed for bankruptcy, many wouldn’t have linked it with the changing current.

 The legal services sector is going through an era of transformation.
-For years, research through law books, case documentation, and drafting motions or contracts, etc.have been the bread and butter earner for lawyers.
+For years, research through law books, case documentation, drafting motions or contracts, etc. has been the bread and butter earner for lawyers.
 But, with shrinking trans-national boundaries, growing consumer trends, and the emergence of cloud and advanced hardware capabilities, many of these tedious tasks are now taken over by AI.

-here are many areas such as taxation, contract drafting, the creation of policy disclaimers, documentation of legal clauses, etc. where the presence of a lawyer is not necessary.
+There are many areas such as taxation, contract drafting, the creation of policy disclaimers, documentation of legal clauses, etc. where the presence of a lawyer is not necessary.
 Instead, these tasks require extensive legal research and advice that should be rich in information and procedure.
-With AI/ML system implementation, these tasks not only take fewer lawyer-hours but would complement the legal cells in better focusing on the actual judgmental part of cases.
+With AI/ML system implementation, these tasks not only take fewer lawyer hours but would complement the legal cells in better focusing on the actual judgmental part of cases.

 The AI revolution has come up with the idea of a value-based model for the legal industry.
 Because, in a legal case, the value that clients pay for is the strategy to win the trial and not for hours spent in the process.
 Also, apart from the cost factor, from the accuracy, and time standpoint, clients have started asking for an engagement model that is more transparent as well as measurable.